Let's Talk All Things Milia: Prevention, Causes, and Treatments

 To be honest the best way to treat milia is to book in with a professional to get your milia extracted safely.
-Trying to pop your own milia at home is not very effective and you may even end up with scarring if you do it incorrectly or push at your skin too hard.
+Trying to pop your own milia at home is not very effective and you may end up with scarring if you do it incorrectly or push at your skin too hard.

 The Best Skin Products and Ingredients for Treating Milia At-Home

 Gentle exfoliation: there are so many benefits to gentle exfoliation, however if you have, or are prone to, milia then gentle exfoliation may be a little more important for you in allowing dead skin cell buildup to be removed.

 Lightweight creams: milia often tend to occur following the use of heavy creams that may not be right for the skin.
 Opting for lighter moisturising creams and eye creams may be beneficial to hydrate the skin sans blocking your pores.

 Vitamin A: honestly vitamin a is a skincare hero for a multitude of reasons, and a very beneficial ingredient for people dealing with milia.
 Vitamin a helps with skin cell turnover, can even out your skin texture and create healthier skin overall.

 SPF: the addition of actives to assist with milia means that SPF is required more than ever.
 Plus, sun damage and milia go hand in hand.
 Every skin type needs to be using an SPF every day - yes, even if you have milia.